amitashukla/w4111.github.io/fdclarification.md

           Only C->D is in its projection, so ACDE is redundant.
           Decompose into: CD, ACE

-        ACDE has empty projection, thus it's in BCNF
+        ACE has empty projection, thus it's in BCNF

 ## 3NF